gabrocheleau/merkle-patricia-trees-examples/README.md

 }
 ```

-Another branch node, itself containing two leaf nodes at index `3` and `4`, just like in our previous example!
+Another branch node, itself containing two leaf nodes at indexes `3` and `4`, just like in our previous example!

-That's all!
-We've covered all four types of nodes.
-I encourage you to play with the examples and build your own nodes!
+That's all for the four types of nodes.
+Congratulations on making it this far: the hardest part of Merkle Patricia Trees is now behind us!
+Before going further, I encourage you to play with the examples and build your own nodes!
+Try to create one of each on your own.
 If you'd like, you can also go through [this other example](https://github.com/ethereum/wiki/wiki/Patricia-Tree#example-trie) that presents the same concepts from a slightly different angle.

 ## 3. Generating and Verifying Hashes

 We're almost there!
 The only thing we haven't covered is the "Merkle" part of the Merkle Patricia Trees.
-As you may know, Merkle trees are hash trees that allow us to efficiently verify information (such as "Has this transaction been confirmed?" in the context of blockchains).
+As you may know, Merkle trees are hash trees that allow us to efficiently verify information.
+In the context of blockchains, Merkle Trees allow us to answer questions such as "Has this transaction been confirmed?".

 In Ethereum's Merkle Patricia Trees, each node is referenced to by its hash.
 Note that this hash also can be referred to as a "key", which can be confusing. **Note that the hash is not the same as the path we take when going down the trie**.

 You can think of paths as a sequence of instructions for a given input, something like "_go down branch #3 → go down this extension → go down branch #8 → you have arrived at your destination: a leaf_".
-Hashes, on the other hand, acts as unique identifiers for each node.
-Hashes are not generated at random: they are generated in a way that allows the verification of data.
+Hashes, on the other hand, act as unique identifiers for each node.
+In addition, hashes are generated in a way that allows the verification of data.

-So, how is the hash calculated?
-First, all values from the node are serialized using the [Recursive Length Prefix encoding function](https://github.com/ethereum/wiki/wiki/RLP).
-Then, a hash function (keccak256) is applied to the serialized data.
+So, how is are hashes calculated in Ethereum?
+1. First, all values from the node are serialized using the [Recursive Length Prefix encoding function](https://github.com/ethereum/wiki/wiki/RLP).
+2. Then, a hash function (keccak256) is applied to the serialized data.
 This outputs a 32-bytes hash.

 ### 3a.
 Generating a hash